-All assessments are subject to academic misconduct check.
-A misconduct check may include reproducing the assessment, providing a copy to another member of faculty for evaluation, and/or communicate a copy of this assignment to the PHBS Discipline Committee.
+All assessments are subject to academic misconduct checks.
+A misconduct check may include reproducing the assessment, providing a copy to another faculty member for evaluation, and/or communicate a copy of this assignment to the PHBS Discipline Committee.
 A suspected plagiarized document/assignment submitted to a plagiarism checking service may be kept in its database for future reference purpose.